nasim-raj-laskar/nasim-raj-laskar/README.md

 ##  About Me
 </div>

-I am a Final-Year IT student obsessed with the **engineering** side of Artificial Intelligence.
+I am a Final-Year IT student obsessed with the **engineering** side of Machine Learning.
 While many focus on increasing accuracy by 0.1%, I focus on the infrastructure that allows that model to scale, stay monitored, and remain reproducible.

 - 🚀 **Currently:** Building automated MLOps pipelines and exploring the constraints of TinyML on Edge devices.
 - 🛠️ **Philosophy:** Models are code, but ML systems are living organisms.
 They need CI/CD, observability, and robust data versioning to survive.